weezy20/local-polkadot/README.md

 It specifically looks for files `pjs.zip`, `apps-master` and `polkadot` in its working directory, to decide if it needs to download or unzip apps-master archive again.

-For now only the Polkadot network is supported, but I plan on including support for Kusama as well.

 This tool works because `warp sync` a feature of polkadot and substrate built chains that allows it to quickly sync up with the main network by downloading finality proofs instead of whole blocks which would make this a tediously long exercise.

 You must have `yarn` on your system if you want to use the explorer otherwise just use `--skip-pjs`.